 Orientation and Trail Status

 Trail conditions at Zion can change quite quickly.
-Before you go, check this page on the National Park Service’s website to see which trails are open.
+Before you go, check this page on the National Park Service’s website to see which Zion National Park hikes are open.
 When we visited, Observation Point, the Upper and Middle Emerald Pools and Hidden Canyon were closed due to rockfall and staff weren’t sure when they would re-open again.

-The main trails for Zion are along two roads with the majority along the the Zion Scenic Drive.
+The main Zion National Park hikes are along two roads with the majority along the the Zion Scenic Drive.
 This road is stunningly beautiful and follows every bend of the Virgin River, taking you deeper into the narrow canyon as you go.
 From the visitor’s centre, the shuttle takes 40 minutes to drive to the very end with 9 stops/car parks along the way.
 The car parks can only be used when the shuttle is not in operation.

 The other road winds its way up towards Mount Carmel.
 This road will take you to the Canyon Overlook Trail and a few other viewpoints.